Day 1 |

 |

 You start riding along the coastline towards Pula.
-Riding through the ornithological reserve Palud with rich variety of ornithology-fauna, a unique place where you can hear the chirping of even 215 different bird species we reach Fažana.
+Riding through the ornithological reserve Palud with a rich variety of birds, a unique place.
+Under the gentle chirping, chilping and chattering of at least 215 different bird species you’ll reach Fažana.

 Which city is situated on seven hills, has a magnificent Amphitheatre and is not Rome?
-The answer is - Pula.
-No, it is not a mistake – you are, indeed, in front of Pula, the largest city in Istria.
+The answer is ...
+Pula.
+No, that’s not a mistake – you are indeed at the gates of Pula, the largest city in Istria.

-Pula is an enchantress with thousand appearances which has been casting spell on its visitors for centuries.
-This day we finish visiting the old city with the Sergius’ Triumphal Arch (from the end of the 1st century B.C. and the beginning of the 1st century A.D.) and famous Arena, a Roman amphitheatre (from the 1st century B.C.).
+Pula is an enchantress with a thousand appearances which has been casting spells on its visitors for centuries.
+This day we finish visiting the old city with the Sergius’ Triumphal Arch (from the end of the 1st century B.C. and the beginning of the 1st century A.D.) and the famous arena, a Roman amphitheatre (from the 1st century B.C.).

 |